cjpleasant88/Grab-Go/docs/Information/ignoringFiles.md

 **/appsettings.production.json

-When testing, updates still seemed to be posting.
-Typing the following command in the command line within the directory of a cloned reository on my computer seemed to do the trick.

-git rm --cached **/appsettings.json
+When testing, Below are command line commands for the various ways to stop updates (make sure you are in the directory of the file).

+THIS REMOVES THE FILE FROM SHOWING UP IN GITHUB IF IT WAS ALREADY COMMITTED git rm --cached appsettings.json

+THIS KEEPS THE FILE IN GITHUB BUT STOPS TRACKING FUTURE CHANGES git update-index --assume-unchanged <file>

+ THIS TURNS BACK ON TRACKING
+ git update-index --no-assume-unchanged <file>